SEARCH IN WORK

 Example question: What is the total population living within one mile of a plant?

-Look up an individual Plant name to find information such as where the plant is located and the plant’s historical generation and emissions.
+Look up an individual Plant Name to find information such as where the plant is located and the plant’s historical generation and emissions.
 Use the Year filter to find the average annual generation and emissions over the selected time period.
-Click on additional tabs to view a table or figure on its own.

 Note: One plant, Kyrene (gas turbine), reports negative electricity generation, which shows up in plots as a negative emission rate.